sonosaurus/sonobus/FORK_README.md

-# SonoBus Fork — WASAPI Loopback & Application Audio Capture
+# SonoBus Fork — WASAPI Loopback Capture

 A fork of [SonoBus](https://github.com/sonosaurus/sonobus) that adds native Windows audio capture features, eliminating the need for Voicemeeter, VB-Cable, or any virtual audio cable software.